 Luca Berti, Creative Director, Crocker

 In a world where in the next 5 years there will be more change than in the previous 70, fashion will have to face many challenges.
-It would be good to reduce the chain that takes the product from the producer to the consumer, but a lot of the business happens in the middle of this chain, where agents and retailers decide what styles will make it into the market.
+It would be good to reduce the chain that takes the product from the producer to the consumer, but a lot of business happens in the middle of this chain, where agents and retailers decide what styles will make it into the market.
 So, a way of changing things would be to look at synergies between the old and the emerging new sales systems.